Willyb15/Data-Science-Python/Week2/more_data_structures.md

         print(element)
 ```

-This specific syntax makes sense because, one at a time, we want to check each value in the list, each time we grab one we give it the name `element`, and check if it's even, printing that value if it is.
-It's the one at a time part that I want to call you're attention to, lists are an ordered collection of values; dictionaries on the other hand have keys and values that are tied together.
-However, if we were to traverse a dictionary with a for loop we expect to only get one of these out.
-Naturally it's the keys.
+This specific syntax makes sense because, one at a time, we want to check each value in the list.
+Each time we grab a number from the list, we give it the name `element`, check if it's even, and then print that value if it is.
+It's the one at a time part that I want to call you're attention to.
+Lists are an ordered collection of values; dictionaries, on the other hand, have keys and values that are tied together.
+However, if we were to traverse a dictionary with a for loop, we would expect to only get one of these out.
+Naturally, it's the keys.

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}